 The Signs And Symptoms Of Chronic Eczema

 1. Pruritus – again, with chronic eczema a sensation of needing to itch is tantamount.
-Here, the repetitive rubbing and scratch leads to skin changes, oozing of fluid and in some cases bleeding.
+Here, the repetitive rubbing and scratch lead to skin changes, oozing of fluid, and in some cases bleeding.

 2. Xerosis (dry skin) – due to water loss through the outer layer of the skin, called the epidermis.
 Nearly every person with chronic eczema will display some degree of dry skin.

-Unfortunately, dry skin can make it easier of allergens and irritants to penetrate the surface and then reactive the hyper immune response—leading to a vicious cycle of eczema signs & symptoms.
+Unfortunately, dry skin can make it easier for allergens and irritants to penetrate the surface and then reactive the hyperimmune response—leading to a vicious cycle of eczema signs & symptoms.